 A Butterfly Garden

-The Garden, designed in 2004 by Dr. Pam Trewatha, Missouri State University horticulture professor, today is cared for by Peter Longley, novelist, master gardener, and Springfield-Greene County Botanical Center horticultural interpreter.
+Designed in 2004 by Dr. Pam Trewatha, Missouri State University horticulture professor, the Garden today is cared for by Peter Longley, novelist, master gardener, and Springfield-Greene County Botanical Center horticultural interpreter.

 Peter says the Garden's goal is to provide color through the garden season and that it's probably at its very best in July and August, when our butterflies are most plentiful.